isomerpages/mlaw-acd/_regulated-dealers/0-regulatory-regime.md

 <a href="/images/Money%20Laundering%20%26%20Terrorism%20Financing%20Risks%20in%20the%20Precious%20Stones%20and%20Precious%20Metals%20Dealers%20Sector.pdf"><img src="/images/Money%20Laundering%20%26%20Terrorism%20Financing%20Risks%20in%20the%20Precious%20Stones%20and%20Precious%20Metals%20Dealers%20Sector.jpg"></a>

-The regime will cover regulated dealers.
+The regime covers regulated dealers.

 A “regulated dealer” is any person who carries on a business:<br>
 (a)	of regulated dealing; or <br>